 But then, suddenly, it returned.
 In May, the NASA worm logo was launched again into outer space once, this time with the SpaceX rocket launch.

 I reached out to the remarkable, 86 year-old Richard Danne to see if he would speak with us here at COLLINS about his celebrated program.
 Like so many, we felt trapped in an endless cycle of panic and terrifying stories in the news.
-What better way, I thought, that to regain a sense of optimism than to look up to the stars?
+What better way, I thought, to regain a sense of optimism than to look up to the stars?

 We got lucky.
 Richard agreed.